aleksanderprofic/repositories-analytics-service/README.md

 }
 ```
 By default, service gets currently available metrics from the database and returns
 them to the user in the above format.
-In case the `return_only_if_all_available`
+In case the `get_currently_available`
-parameter is set to `true`, service first checks if ALL metrics are available
+parameter is set to `false`, service first checks if ALL metrics are available
 for specified commits and repository.
 Then:
 - If yes, it returns the metrics for all files within specified commits and repository
 as a JSON in the above format.